A conjecture concerning determinism, reduction, and measurement in quantum mechanics

+9) Though the absolute phases and the reduction process open a door to a deterministic quantum mechanics, the details of the specifications here proposed may be modified in future elaborations.
+The case of three or more overlapping wavepackets, for example, being far less frequent, is not dealt with here.

+In the remainder of this article we will no longer show the phase factors $\exp(\rmi\alpha)$ explicitly, but will regard them again as hidden in the symbols $\psi$.

-{\textbf{6~~The spacetime nature of measurements}}
+{\textbf{4~~The spacetime nature of measurements}}

-Our conjecture will be based on a conception of a quantum mechanical measurement that is different in several respects from most other treatments.
-There is an abundance of literature on the measurement process in quantum mechanics [36] and it is not our purpose to review it here.
+Our conception of a quantum mechanical measurement is different in several respects from most other treatments.
+There is an abundance of literature on the measurement process in quantum mechanics \cite{Wheeler} and it is not our purpose to review it here.
 We restrict ourselves to those aspects that are relevant to our approach.
-One point of difference is that we take the view that it is \emph{always} possible to relate a property of a system by deterministic physical laws to spacetime events, so that the measurement of any property is ultimately explained by one or a sequence of spacetime position measurements.
+One point of difference is that we take the stand that it is \emph{always} possible to relate a property of a system by deterministic physical laws to spacetime events, so that the measurement of any property is ultimately explained by one or several spacetime position measurements.
 This is not a new idea.
-Einstein, for one, wrote [37]: \begin{quote} Now it is characteristic of thought in physics, as of thought in natural science generally, that it endeavours in principle to make do with ``space-type'' concepts \emph{alone}, and strives to express with their aid all relations having the form of laws.
-The physicist seeks to reduce colours and tones to vibrations, the physiologist thought and pain to nerve processes, in such a way that the psychical element as such is eliminated from the causal nexus of existence, and thus nowhere occurs as an independent link in the causal associations. \end{quote} And similar statements have been made by Bell [8, p.
-10, 34, 166] and many others, for example [38, p.
-350, 404], [39].
+Einstein, for one, wrote \cite{Einstein70}: \begin{quote} Now it is characteristic of thought in physics, as of thought in natural science generally, that it endeavours in principle to make do with ``space-type'' concepts \emph{alone}, and strives to express with their aid all relations having the form of laws.
+The physicist seeks to reduce colours and tones to vibrations, the physiologist thought and pain to nerve processes, in such a way that the psychical element as such is eliminated from the causal nexus of existence, and thus nowhere occurs as an independent link in the causal associations. \end{quote} And similar statements have been made by Bell \cite[p.
+10, 34, 166]{Bell87} and many others, for example \cite{Holland93}, \cite{Sussmann}.
 In the cited papers the idea is not further elaborated.
-In our treatment it plays a fundamental role and enables us to use the procedure of Section~2 as a basis of the general case.
-Thus, the measurements we are concerned with are the following three-step processes:
+In our treatment it plays a fundamental role.
+Thus, the measurements we are concerned with are typical quantum mechanical measurements, that is those where the extended wavepacket nature of the particles plays a role.
+This implies that the spatial resolving interval of the measuring apparatus is smaller than the spatial extension (volume) of the wavepacket representing the measured object.
+Thus, the measurement proceeds in four steps: fanning out, contraction, dynamical interaction, and magnification.